spencerR1992/banded_reboot/bowling/readme.md

 	I took great effort to catch any errors that might come up, test all endpoints with as many random inputs as I could think of, and validate a bunch of random games against an iphone scoring app to make sure the math worked out right.

-	I took great effort with this because I'm not experienced at writing tests.
+	I took great effort with this because I'm not very experienced at writing tests.
-		*woah...did a candidate just admit to being 'not experienced' at something we're expressly looking for?
+		*woah...did a candidate just admit to being 'not very experienced' at something we're expressly looking for?
 What an idiot!*

 		*queue apologetic R&B music*
 	I have never worked in a setting where testing was highly emphasized.
 I haven't worked with experienced engineers who have developed best practices and methodologies for unittesting and tests in general.
 Mostly I've worked in situations where I had to deliver workign code fast, and so I've relied on minimal regression testing, thourough QAing, and being able to rapidly respond to bugs or errors as they come up.

-	I want to learn how to do testing right, and as I've said in my resume and my cover letter, I'm a fast learner.
+As you can see I've written some minimal tests, and generally know how to do basic testing, but I think this is something I can improve a lot in and am eager to learn about.
+As I've said in my resume and my cover letter, I'm a fast learner.
 A few weeks with your favorite testing DSL, I'll be testing up a storm!

+	I also focused on minimizing the queries needed for each operation.
+I focus on trying to write as infrequently as possible to minimize database throughput.
+So some of the operations look less than optimal concision wise to ensure expedience in the long run.
+I've drunk the functional programming coolaid but in this case I was highly imperative in some places with database write considerations trumping a desire for concision.

 	Lastly, I opted to go with a stripped down use of Django, without DjangoRestframework in place.
 DRF gives a lot of capabilities, but I haven't worked with it in a few months and this isn't intended to be a huge multi-model API so it seemed overkill.
-Plus, I think the views manage to be relatively concise, despite pretty robust validations and error handling.
+Plus, I think the views manage to be relatively concise, despite having pretty robust validations and error handling.